 The focal length refers to the distance from the primary lens of the telescope and the specific point where rays of light congregate in focus.
 Why do you need to care about this?
 It is the major factor that determines the magnification power of a telescope.

 If you want to know what a device’s focal ratio is, you will need to take the size of the aperture and divide it by the focal length of the telescope.
 Let’s take an example of an aperture of 5.5 and a focal length of 55 inches your focal ratio will be f/10.
-While many salesmen will tell you that higher ratios will result in images of higher quality, this is simply not the case.
+Salesmen will tell you that higher ratios will result in images of higher quality, this is simply not the case.

 However, you can use this information when making a buying decision.
 We would advise you that if you are faced with 2 telescopes with the same focal ratio but costing different amounts, it would probably be best to go with the cheaper one.

 Now that we have an idea of what to look for when buying the best telescope for the money, let’s look at some of the products we have identified from the market.
 In order to ensure that the telescope reviews we have here are objective, we will also be identifying the pros and cons of each product.